brandonricharda/Useful-Scripts-Algos/Clean Links/README.md

 When following the on-screen prompts in the software, don't worry about typing the file extensions in.
 The script assumes you're dealing with CSVs.

 Lastly, this tool won't work unless your links have a common identifiable portion that needs to be removed.
-The parts *after* that portion can be unique but there needs to be a common part.
+The parts *after* that portion can be unique but there needs to be a common starting point.

 Take this Amazon link, for example: